 Say you have just received a PDF format bill for some office purchase you made earlier a month, and without your signature, the money will not be sanctioned.
 In a paperless office setup, nobody will provide you with an actual pen and paper, nor there be any physical setup to pass on a signed paper up to higher authorities.
 Using a Macintosh computer, one can easily sign a PDF.
 The Markup feature comes useful, also apps like Adobe Acrobat would be able to provide such option as a native feature.

-Steps to Sign a PDF File on Mac with Preview
+Steps to Sign a PDF Document on Mac with Preview

 Macbooks have trackpad on them, where one would be able to write a signature using their fingertips.
 However, a mouse would also do the job.
 If one needs to sign documents very frequently then buying a writing surface like a Wacom pad would be very useful.